John Richardson Major: Career

 On 24 December 1820, Major was ordained a deacon of the Church of England and was appointed at once as a curate at Thetford, Norfolk, where he remained until 1826.
 In June 1821, in Norwich, he was ordained a priest.
 In 1826 he was appointed as Master of Wisbech Grammar School and in 1831 as the first head of the new King's College School, which was established as the junior department of the recently founded King's College London.
 He remained in post there until 1866.

 The new school at first occupied the basement of the college building in the Strand, London.
 It was launched as a day school with eighty-five pupils, most of whom lived within walking distance.
 Members of the teaching staff included Gabriele Rossetti, who taught Italian, whose son, Dante Gabriel Rossetti, joined the school in 1837.
 Another early schoolmaster was the artist John Sell Cotman.
 The school grew quickly, and by 1843 was teaching five hundred boys.

 Major was Vicar of Wartling, Sussex, from 1846 to 1851, holding the benefice while continuing in post at King's College School.
 In his retirement, he became Vicar of Arrington, Cambridgeshire, from 1871 until his death.

 Major was the author of many religious and classical books and was awarded the Lambeth degree of Doctor of Divinity.
 He died at Twickenham in February 1876.
+The Major house at King's College School is named after him.